silnrsi/font-taiheritagepro/README.txt

 	- OpenType.
-The Universal Shaping Engine on Windows 10 now supports the Tai Viet script, as do applications that use non-Microsoft rendering such as Harfbuz.
+The Universal Shaping Engine on Windows 10 now supports the Tai Viet script, as do applications that use non-Microsoft rendering such as Harfbuzz.

 	- Graphite.
 See http://scripts.sil.org/GraphiteFAQ "Applications that support Graphite?"

 When used in an application without either of these rendering technologies, the font will still be mostly readable, but the placement of combining marks will not be optimal, and there will occasionally be collisions between adjacent characters.

 Tai Heritage Pro 2.600 has been tested in the following applications:
     - on Windows 10: